Tropos does not rely on mathematical algorithms; it generates random numbers

 Numerical simulations, statistical research

-Quantum random number generator technology entails a multitude of use cases in various verticals.
+Quantum random number generator (QRNG) technology entails a multitude of use cases in various verticals.
 The wide applicability enables public and private sectors to integrate it in a proprietary fashion while using the highest levels of entropy to achieve use case optimization.

 Quantum Random Number Generator can be applied to the random routing of military weapons, equipment and supplies thereby preventing enemies from pinning the locations of the used routes.
 This randomization of routing can be applied for land, air and water transportation routes with in-between nodal points, as well as randomization of routes between the nodes.